 In this configuration I’m splitting the DB files, the DB Logs, and the TempDB over three different volumes.

-However, if I’m starting to see values way over 50000 IOPS for the same read, and 20000 IOPS for the same write, I would expect a really high-end SAN, or possible a local SSD array, or a local accelerator card (FusionIO etc.) and would most likely recommend a different disk layout with only four volumes.
+However, if I’m starting to see values way over 50000 IOPS for the same read, and 20000 IOPS for the same write, I would expect a really high-end SAN, or possible a local SSD array, or a local accelerator card (FusionIO etc.) and would, for at least smaller environments, recommend a different disk layout with only four volumes.
 Because of the large amount of IO, dividing the database components is not as critical as for the previous scenario.

 Sample #2 – 3000 clients